GianSibayan/URC-Civil-Cost-Calculator/README.md

 3. All price list data lives in `/data/` — edit via `admin.html`, never directly on GitHub
 4. Run escalation in `admin.html` → Annual Escalation at the start of each new year
 5. Sir Tony owns the Excel reference file and PhilConstruct rate list — confirm any formula questions with him in the Monday 11AM drumbeat
+6. Estimate history is in `localStorage['urc_ccc_history']` — if upgrading to shared GitHub storage, see the Cross-Page Save Estimate Flow section above for the full record schema

 ---